samuelmholley1/Life-Command-Rebuild/README.md

 ## Status
 - Task Priority Levels: Code, UI, docs, and unit tests complete; E2E tests blocked until manual migration is applied
 - Due Dates: Fully integrated and tested
+- **Build Reliability:** All Vercel build workarounds have been removed.
+The build is now clean, type-safe, and reliable.
+See `COMMANDS.md` for protocol.

 ---